josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/📋_history_of_presenting_complaint.md

 The history generates several specific questions for later nodes:

-* Which strategic-review recommendations concerning training repeatedly recur?
+- Which strategic-review recommendations concerning training repeatedly recur?
-* Which were implemented?
+- Which were implemented?
-* Which later disappeared?
+- Which later disappeared?
-* What happened to Army collective-training capacity after Afghanistan?
+- What happened to Army collective-training capacity after Afghanistan?
-* How did Army 2020 affect force-generation assumptions?
+- How did Army 2020 affect force-generation assumptions?
-* What impact has Operation Interflex had on domestic training capacity?
+- What impact has Operation Interflex had on domestic training capacity?
-* Which estate constraints predate the current savings requirement?
+- Which estate constraints predate the current savings requirement?
-* How much can synthetic training genuinely replace?
+- How much can synthetic training genuinely replace?
-* What did SDR 2025 assume would happen to live collective training?
+- What did SDR 2025 assume would happen to live collective training?
-* How did the 2026 spending settlement translate those assumptions into resources?
+- How did the 2026 spending settlement translate those assumptions into resources?
-* When did Parliament first become aware that training might be reduced?
+- When did Parliament first become aware that training might be reduced?
-* Who formally accepted any resulting readiness risk?
+- Who formally accepted any resulting readiness risk?

----

-## 📡 Next

-Continue to:

-* 🔬_tests_and_investigations.md — what evidence would establish the problem;
-* 🪖_what_training_is_for.md — why collective competence requires repeated practice;
-* ⚙️_the_feedback_machine.md — how lessons move through the institution;
-* 🪟_transparency_and_earned_loyalty.md — Brown, Stirrup, FOI and public trust;
-* 💷_thirty_million_pounds.md — the immediate 2026 decision;
-* 🔭_what_does_ready_actually_look_like.md — designing from functional outputs rather than budget lines.

----

-📚 Initial source bank

-* Simon Akam, The Changing of the Guard: The British Army Since 9/11.
-* House of Commons Library: A brief guide to previous British defence reviews
-* MOD: Records Appraisal Report 2020
-* GOV.UK: 2010 to 2015 government policy: armed forces and Ministry of Defence reform
-* GOV.UK: “Army 2020: Defining the Future of the British Army”
-* GOV.UK: “Army 2020: transforming the British Army for the future”
-* GOV.UK: The Integrated Review 2021
-* GOV.UK: Defence Secretary oral statement on the Defence Command Paper
-* National Audit Office: Investigation into military support for Ukraine
-* RUSI: “A Bureaucratic Approach to Safety is Weakening the British Army’s Training”
-* GOV.UK: Strategic Defence Review 2025 — Making Britain Safer: secure at home, strong abroad
-* GOV.UK: Strategic Defence Review oral statement
-* The Guardian: Richard Norton-Taylor, “Defence chiefs gag damning Iraq invasion findings”

-Further detail should be added from:

-* data/strategic_reviews.md;
-* data/timeline.md;
-* data/parliamentary_questions.md;
-* data/source_bank.md.

----

-🌌 Constellations

-📋 🪖 ⚙️ 💷 🏋️ 🪟 🇺🇦 — Defence reviews; Army reform; Iraq and Afghanistan; austerity; training; Ukraine; warfighting readiness; institutional learning.

----

-✨ Stardust

-British defence reviews, British Army, Options for Change, Front Line First, Strategic Defence Review, Iraq, Afghanistan, OPTAG, BATUS, SDSR 2010, Army 2020, Integrated Review, Ukraine, Operation Interflex, SDR 2025, warfighting readiness, collective training

 ---